h4tr3d/svn-wrapper/README.md

 sudo ln -s /path/to/svn-stash /usr/local/bin
 ```

+To use advanced coloring move (or make symlink) svn-color-filter.py to the PATH.

 Dependency:

 1. *colordiff* (optional) - if found, `svn diff` will be use it and colorize diff output.